JadenDurnford/reservoir-discord-bot/README.md

 The Discord bot ships with the following functionality:

 - Automated alerts for new floor listings and top collection bids
-- Collection search to view stats and the current top bid
+- Collection search to view stats, current top bid, and current floor price

 ## Getting Started